cnr-ibba/BIOINFO-guidelines/docs/terminal/tmux.rst

 You can change your tmux appearance, or change control command keys.
 You need to create a ``.tmux.conf`` file in your home directory, in which define the stuff you need.
-Here are some resource where you can find how to customize tmux:
+Here are some resources where you can find how to customize tmux:

 * `Tools I use: Tmux <https://justin.abrah.ms/dotfiles/tmux.html>`__
 * `Practical Tmux <https://mutelight.org/practical-tmux>`__